Oct 12, 1986: Forgettable year

 Submitted by BTGrimes on Sat, 10/12/2013 - 9:00am

 No Angels in this outfield

-ANAHEIM, CALIFORNIA - The California Angels were one strike from their first World Series on this date in 1986 when they suffered a heartbreaking loss that had devastating consequences beyond baseball.
+ANAHEIM, CALIFORNIA - Today in baseball history in 1986 the California Angels were one strike from their first World Series when they suffered a heartbreaking loss that had devastating consequences beyond baseball.

-It was game 5 of American League Championship Series.
+It was game 5 of American League Championship Series (ALCS).
 California had a three games to one lead over the Boston Red Sox.
 This game was filled with drama.
 The Angels were up 5-2 in the ninth.
-It was the Red Sox last at bat.
+It was the Red Sox' last at bat.
 Designated hitter Don Baylor hit a two-run homer on a two-strike pitch with one out.
 The Red Sox were within a run.

-This baseball history calendar is brought to you by TODAY in BASEBALL.
-Spread the word.
-Hyperlink www.todayinbaseball.com to your website.
+This baseball history story about the 1986 California Angels is brought to you by TODAY in BASEBALL.